 - Clear away debris and grass clippings from radiator fins, engine components, and wiring.

 - Allow the mower to cool for 15 minutes.
-During intense operation, riding mowers tend to overheat.
+During intense operations, riding mowers tend to overheat.

 By periodically checking your mower, clearing debris, and allowing it to cool, you ensure that you keep your mower from harm.
 A little caution will prevent costly damage to your riding mower.